New Caledonia

 New Caledonia (Note: (/ˌkælᵻˈdoʊniə/ KAL-ih-DOH-nee-ə; Nouvelle-Calédonie /fr/) (Note: Previously known officially as the "Territory of New Caledonia and Dependencies" (Territoire de la Nouvelle-Calédonie et dépendances), then simply as the "Territory of New Caledonia" (Territoire de la Nouvelle-Calédonie), the official French name is now only Nouvelle-Calédonie (Organic Law of 19 March 1999, article 222 IV).
-The French courts often continue to use the appellation Territoire de la Nouvelle-Calédonie.)) is a French territory comprising a group of islands in the southwest Pacific Ocean, 220 km southwest of Vanuatu and 1210 km east of Australia.
-Located 16,100 km from Metropolitan France, it forms a sui generis collectivity of the French Republic, a legal status unique in overseas France, enshrined in a dedicated chapter of the French Constitution and with an on-going project to a status of State of New Caledonia.
+The French courts often continue to use the appellation Territoire de la Nouvelle-Calédonie.)) is a French territory consisting of a group of islands in the southwest Pacific Ocean, 220 km southwest of Vanuatu and 1210 km east of Australia.
+Located 16,100 km from Metropolitan France, it forms a sui generis collectivity of the French Republic, having a unique legal status enshrined in a dedicated chapter of the French Constitution.

 The archipelago, part of the Melanesia subregion, includes the main island of Grande Terre, the Loyalty Islands, the Chesterfield Islands, the Belep archipelago, the Isle of Pines, and a few remote islets.
 The Chesterfield Islands are in the Coral Sea.
-French people, especially locals, call Grande Terre le Caillou, (Note: pron. /fr/, lit. 'the stone') a nickname also used more generally for the entire New Caledonia.
-Pro-independence Kanak parties use the name (la) Kanaky (pron. /fr/ (Note: The definite article la is often omitted by pro-independence parties and militants, as in l'indépendance de Kanaky ('the independence of Kanaky') or le futur de Kanaky ('the future of Kanaky') for example, where French grammar would normally require a definite article.)) to refer to New Caledonia, a term coined in the 1980s from the ethnic name of the indigenous Melanesian Kanak people who make up 41% of New Caledonia's population.
+French people, especially locals, call Grande Terre le Caillou, (Note: pron. /fr/, lit. 'the stone') a nickname also used more generally for New Caledonia itself.
+Pro-independence Kanak parties use the name (la) Kanaky (Note: The definite article la is often omitted by pro-independence parties and militants, as in l'indépendance de Kanaky ('the independence of Kanaky') or le futur de Kanaky ('the future of Kanaky') for example, where French grammar would normally require a definite article.) to refer to New Caledonia, a term coined in the 1980s from the ethnic name of the indigenous Melanesian Kanak people, who make up 41% of New Caledonia's population.
 New Caledonia is associated with the European Union as an overseas country and territory (OCT).

 New Caledonia has a land area of 18575 km2 divided into three provinces.
 The North and South Provinces are on the New Caledonian mainland, while the Loyalty Islands Province is a series of four inhabited islands off the east coast of mainland (from north to south: Ouvéa, Lifou, Tiga, and Maré).
-New Caledonia's population of 271,407 (October 2019 census) is of diverse origins and varies by geography; in the North and Loyalty Islands Provinces, the indigenous Kanak people predominate, while the wealthy South Province contains significant populations of European (Caldoches and Metropolitan French), Kanak, and Polynesian (mostly Wallisian) origin, as well as smaller groups of Southeast Asian, Pied-Noir, and North African heritage.
+New Caledonia's population of 264,596 (April 2025 census) is of diverse origins and varies by geography; in the North and Loyalty Islands Provinces, the indigenous Kanaks predominate, while the wealthy South Province contains significant populations of European (Caldoches and Metropolitan French), Kanak, and Polynesian (mostly Wallisian) origin, as well as smaller groups of Southeast Asian, Pied-Noir, and North African heritage.
 The capital of New Caledonia is Nouméa.